I Want To...

 Regardless of whether you are insured through the Student Health Program or elsewhere, students and trainees have access to UHS.
 There is no charge for clinic visits if you are 1) a full-time, East Baltimore-based student or postdoctoral fellow in the Schools of Medicine, Public Health, or Nursing, 2) house staff or clinical fellow at Johns Hopkins Hospital or Johns Hopkins Bayview Medical Center, or 3) a spouse/domestic partner enrolled in the Student Health Program.
 However, additional services such as labs, x-rays, and medications will be billed to your health insurance.

 For all new patient medical appointments, please call the general center number at 410-955-3250 during our regular hours (8 a.m. to 5 p.m).
 If you already have established care with a UHS primary care provider, please call your provider's number directly.

 For urgent care after hours, please call the Johns Hopkins Hospital's page operator at 410-955-4331 and request the on-call physician for UHS.

 UHS Mental Health Appointments Line: 410-955-1892

-For a mental health appointment please call 410-955-1892, and Office Coordinator Tia Gibson will assist you.
+For a mental health appointment please call 410-955-1892.
 You may also reach UHS Mental Health staff by e-mail for non-urgent issues: UniversityHealth@jhmi.edu.

-For urgent care after hours, please call 410-955-1892 and press “0” (which will connect you to the Johns Hopkins Hospital page operator) and request the on-call mental health provider for UHS.
+For urgent care after hours, please call 410-955-1892 and press “0” (which will connect you to the Johns Hopkins Hospital page operator) and request the University Health Services- Mental Health psychiatrist on call.

 In the case of an emergency or if you are in need of urgent care, go to the nearest emergency room.